 Sec.
 1369-3.
 Local Register of Historic Places.
-The County Resource Management Agency shall maintain a register of designated Cultural Heritage Sites.
+The County Resource Management Agency shall maintain a register of designated Cultural Heritage Sites and the fact of inclusion on the register shall be made known to each owner of such site.